 The project is scheduled to be completed by the end of 2022.

 Since June 2022, VBB tickets to and from Poland are available in the DB Navigator App.
 For the following routes, single tickets as well as 24-hour tickets in the standard and reduced tariff are offered digitally:

 - Berlin AB – Küstrin-Kietz – Kostrzyn – Gorzów Wielkopolski

 - Berlin AB – Fürstenwalde (Spree) – Frankfurt (Oder) – Słubice – Zielona Góra

 On 28 March 2022, the pilot operation of the shuttlebus line 860 between Krosno Odrzańskie and Radnica railway station has started.
-Since 12 June 2022, the line has been partially extended to Krosno Odrzańskie station to additionally ensure the connection to the new regional railway line RB92.
-The pilot operation is scheduled to run until 12 September 2022.
+Since 12 June 2022 the line has been partially extended to Krosno Odrzańskie railway station to additionally ensure the connection to the new regional railway line RB92 in the direction Guben or Zielona Góra.